+Iced cars rush these juicy apples to your city ceedingly rich in minerals on which apples thrive, eventually covered a gigantic area to great depths, in places up to 3700 feet!
+Let us leave that vast deposit to the erosive forces of wind, rain, glaciers, and time.
+The next chapter of this apple history lies with man.
 The apple, as we know it, originated in Southwestern Asia from where it migrated to Europe.
 Ash remains of the apple have been found in the settlements of the early lake dwellers of central Europe.
 These prehistoric people, who built their houses on stilts over the lakes of Switzerland, lived perhaps ten, perhaps fifteen thousand years ago.
-Apples were mentioned, too, in the histories of Egypt, Greece and Rome, and were introduced into the Anglo-Saxon tribes of England during the Roman invasions of the first century, B. C.

-The first European apple tree to be grown in America was planted by the Pilgrim Fathers at Massachusetts Bay just nine years after the first colony had been established.
+Apples were mentioned, too, in the histories of Egypt, Greece and Rome, and were introduced into the Anglo-Saxon tribes of England during the Roman invasions of the first century, B. C. The first European apple tree to be grown in America was planted by the Pilgrim Fathers at Massachusetts Bay just nine years after the first colony had been established.
 By the middle of the next century the Dutch had planted apple trees extensively throughout New York.
 Commercial apple plantings, however, were not commenced for another hundred years.

-Firm, juicy, vividly colored, they're especially grown for eating

-By that time one of the strangest characters in American history had lived and died - Johnny Appleseed - or to use his real name - Jonathan Chapman.
+Firm, juicy, vividly colored, they're especially grown for eating By that time one of the strangest characters in American history had lived and died-Johnny Appleseed-or to use his real name-Jonathan Chapman.
 This deeply religious man, whose motives have never been fully explained, spent half a century wandering on the western fringe of American civilization, carrying sacks of apple seed and planting them wherever he thought they would grow.
 Johnny Appleseed will always be remembered wherever apples are grown.
 In 1826, a banquet was held in London to honor a Hudson Bay company under the command of Captain Simpson, bound the following morning on the long voyage around the Horn to settle in our Pacific Northwest.
 One of the young ladies present determined to present Captain Simpson with something which always would remind his men of their native England.
 What she gave him were the seeds of an apple.
 Planted the following spring, they became the first apple trees in the Northwest.
 One of these old trees stands in Vancouver, Washington, and still, after more than a hundred years, bears rich fruit.
 For many years the growing of apples in Washington was confined largely to small or family orchards although the trees flourished in this region and bore magnificent fruit.
 Fred Thompson established a commercial orchard in 1889 and in 1894 he shipped the first carload of Washington State apples to be sold east of the Mississippi.
-In 1889 the state's first irrigation project was completed; it brought a total of 600 acres under controlled watering - a new step forward in apple culture.
-Today, the state produces annually a crop of approximately 26,000,000 bushels.
-This is the equal of one out of every four apples grown in the entire United States.
+In 1889 the state's first irrigation project was completed; it brought a total of 600 acres under controlled watering-a new step forward in apple culture.
+Today, the state produces annually a crop of approximately 32,000,000 boxes - the equal of one out of every three apples grown in the entire United States for fresh fruit consumption.
+Do You Know These Six Marvelous Varieties from Washington State?

-(Four here, two on next page)

-DELICIOUS